aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 Multi-tenant session-state tracking is enabled by default.
 Applications whose query visibility does not depend on dynamic database roles or authorization-affecting session state can set `cacheTrackMultiTenantSessionState=false`.
-When disabled, the plugin does not acquire this state, does not include it in cache keys, and does not bypass caching when it is unavailable.
+When disabled, the plugin preserves legacy cache eligibility behavior: it does not acquire authorization state, include authorization state in cache keys, reject callable or multi-statement queries based on authorization tracking, or bypass caching when authorization state is unavailable.
+The length-prefixed cache-key format remains in use.

 For MySQL and MariaDB, the authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and `RESET CONNECTION`.
 MySQL servers that do not